CLCStriders/striders/_posts/2010-01-31-rich-dare-january-2010.md

 ---
 </p>

 &#8220;A Big Congratulations goes out to Rich Dare (Dare Devil) who is Januarys Strider of the Month.
 The Dare Devil wins a £25 Voucher to spend at Gloucester Sports.Well done.
-PS Watch out Super Will he&#8217;s getting faster!!&#8221;, Brendan Ward
+PS Watch out Super Will he's getting faster!!&#8221;, Brendan Ward